Effective as of 1 September 2021

 |To process your payment.||

-|To detect fraud, including fraudulent payments and fraudulent use of the Spotify Service.||
+|To detect and prevent fraud, including fraudulent payments and fraudulent use of the Spotify Service.||

 |To conduct research, contests, surveys, and sweepstakes.||

-- In jurisdictions where legitimate interest is not recognized as a legal basis, we rely on contractual necessity or consent.
+In jurisdictions where legitimate interest is not recognized as a legal basis, we rely on contractual necessity or consent.

-We have set out the categories of recipients of the personal data collected or generated through your use of the Spotify Service.
+This section sets out the categories of recipients of the personal data collected or generated through your use of the Spotify Service.

 Publicly available information

-The following personal data will always be publicly available on the Spotify Service: your name and/or username, profile picture, who you follow and who follows you on the Spotify Service, your recently played artists, and your public playlists.
+The following personal data will always be publicly available on the Spotify Service:

 Personal data you may choose to share

-|Categories of Recipients||Reason for sharing|
+|Categories of recipients||Reason for sharing|

-|Support community||When you register for a Spotify Support Account on the Spotify Support Community, we will ask you to create a specific Spotify Support Community username.
-This will be publicly displayed to anyone who accesses the Spotify Support Community along with any questions or comments you post.
+When you register for an account on the Spotify Support Community, we’ll ask you to create a specific profile name.
+This will be publicly displayed to anyone who uses the Spotify Support Community.
+We’ll also display any questions or comments you post.

-|Artists and record labels||You may choose to share personal data (for example, your email address) with artists, record labels, or other partners who may want to directly send you news or promotional offers.
-You will always have the option to change your mind and withdraw your consent at any time.
+You may choose to share personal data (for example, your email address) for this purpose.
+You’ll always have the option to change your mind and withdraw your consent at any time.